spring-projects/spring-integration-extensions/spring-integration-kafka/README.md

 this in the application where messages are sent to kafka.

 Once a channel is configured, then messages can be sent to Kafka through this channel.
-Obviously, Spring Integration specific messages are sent to the adapter and then it will internally convert it to Kafka messages before sending.
+Obviously, Spring Integration specific messages are sent to the adapter and then it will internally get converted into Kafka messages before sending.
 In the current version of the outbound adapter, you have to specify a message key and the topic as header values and the message to send as the payload.
 Here is an example.